whophi/SHA.h/README.md

 sha2_224/256| SSE2, SSE3, SSE4.1, SHA | not implemented
 sha2_384/512| SSE3, AVX2, AVX, SHA512 | not implemented
 sha3| SSE2 or AVX, AVX2 | not implemented

+## Other Options

+Other compile time options are listed in the sha.h file.